The week in politics

 (CNN)Take a look at the week in politics from June 25 through July 1.

-President Donald Trump waits to speak on the phone with Irish Prime Minister Leo Varadkar to congratulate him on his recent election victory in the Oval Office at the White House in Washington, DC, on Tuesday.
+President Donald Trump waits to speak on the phone with Irish Prime Minister Leo Varadkar to congratulate him on his recent election victory in the Oval Office at the White House in Washington on Tuesday.
 Trump interrupted this conversation to tell Irish reporter Caitríona Perry, the US bureau chief for RTÉ News, that she "has a nice smile."
 Perry later described the experience as a "bizarre moment."

-White House deputy press secretary Sarah Huckabee Sanders speaks during a press briefing where she defended President Donald Trump's tweets about Mika Brzezinski, at the White House in Washington, DC on Thursday.
+White House deputy press secretary Sarah Huckabee Sanders speaks during a press briefing where she defended President Donald Trump's tweets about Mika Brzezinski, at the White House in Washington on Thursday.
 In a pair of morning tweets, Trump attacked the MSNBC "Morning Joe" co-host for an alleged plastic surgery procedure.
 Even lawmakers from Trump's own party expressed their disapproval of the tweets.

-Senate Majority Leader Mitch McConnell, Republican of Kentucky, speaks about the Senate Republican's healthcare bill at the Capitol Tuesday in Wash.
+Senate Majority Leader Mitch McConnell, Republican of Kentucky, speaks about the Senate Republican's healthcare bill at the Capitol Tuesday in Washington.
 McConnell delayed the vote on the Senate's version of the bill until after the July 4, telling his colleagues he wanted to make changes to the bill and get a new Congressional Budget Office score prior to voting.

 President Donald Trump hosts Republican senators to discuss health care legislation at the White House on Tuesday.
 Following McConnell's decision to postpone the vote, Trump said negotiators are continuing to work and "getting very close" on a deal and that Obamacare was "melting down as we speak."